poojanagrawal/mesalabs-day1/lab1/README.md

 </details>

-12. So far, so good!
-Now let's think about the age plot.
-This is an example of a history panel, where we plot two history quantities, i.e. quantities that vary over time.
-Since we will explore the effect of overshooting on the core in the second half of this lab, it would be more interesting to change the y-axis of the history panel to something more relevant such as the core mass.
-However, to do so, you first need some idea of what history quantities are available.

-******* WHICH IS THE AGE PLOT?
-THERE IS NO AGE ON THE X AXIS?
-THERE IS MODEL NUMBER...
-BUT THERE ARE TWO PLOTS WITH THAT SO AT WHICH PLOT DO I LOOK?

-You may have noticed that since running your model, a new subdirectory named _LOGS_ has appeared.
-That is the default directory to which MESA writes its output.
-In there, you will find files named _history.data_ and _profile{i}.data_.
-These track how a number of quantities vary over time and the star's radius respectively.

-So far, your history and profile output only contain the default columns.
-To see what history output is included, open _LOGS/history.data_ with a text editor.
-You'll note a header on the first few lines describing some essential aspects of your run and then on line 6 the names of your history columns.
-The meaning of some columns will be mostly clear from the name, but some are a bit obtuse.

-Both to find out what these columns mean and to include extra columns, we need to examine the file listing which history columns our model should output.
-First, copy the default history columns list to your work directory.
-Let's also give it a new name:
+12. Customizing MESA's Output Data

+In your pgstar window, look at the plot in the **top right corner**.
+This panel is showing how model properties change over time, currently using model number as the x-axis (for a lot of cases the absoulte age of the star doesnt matter and as age is correlated with model number, and model number is a smaller and easier to read number, we use model number as a proxy for age).
+Since we're studying core overshooting effects, we'd like to modify this panel to show the evolution of the core mass instead of the default value.

+To customize what's displayed in MESA plots, we first need to understand what data is being tracked.
+When MESA runs, it creates a `LOGS` directory containing two main types of output files:

+- `history.data`: Records global stellar properties at each timestep
+- `profile*.data`: Captures the star's internal structure at specific timesteps

+Open `LOGS/history.data` with a text editor.
+After the header information, you'll see a list of column names around line 6.
+These are all the quantities MESA has been tracking during your run.

+To add more quantities to track, we need to customize the history columns list:

 ```bash
 cp $MESA_DIR/star/defaults/history_columns.list my_history_columns.list
 ```

-Open _my_history_columns.list_ and, if you're on schedule, take some time to scroll through the wealth of possible output MESA offers.
-Can you find the meaning of some of the columns you saw in your _history.data_ file?
+Open `my_history_columns.list` and explore the wealth of available output options.
+The file is organized by category, with comments explaining each variable.
+This gives you a comprehensive view of what MESA can track.

-In this lab, we are interested in the effects of overshooting on the stellar core.
-The mass of the convective core is already included in the defaults.
-Now add the stellar radius and radius of the convective core to the history output.
-Look for and uncomment the appropriate fields.
+For our overshooting study, we're interested in the stellar core properties.
+The convective core mass is already included in the defaults.
+Let's add the star's radius to the history output by finding and uncommenting the `radius` field in the appropriate section.

 <details>